-DSRC campership scholarships will be for children and adults to attend educational and recreational camps of their choice throughout the state of Michigan that are NOT DSRC sponsored programs.
-Contact Donna at DSRC to apply for such funds for the non-DSRC sponsored camps.
+DSRC Campership Scholarships will be for children and adults to attend educational and recreational camps of their choice throughout the state of Michigan that are NOT DSRC sponsored programs.
+Contact DSRC to apply for such funds for the non-DSRC sponsored camps.
 Each camp experience is unique to each participant.
 Some camps simply allow the campers to play and spend time with others who have similar challenges.
 Other camps teach the campers fishing, archery, basketball, and arts & crafts.
 Imagine sleeping in a cabin for the first time or strolling along a woodland path.
-The experience at camp gives each camper a time to grow, experience new people in their lives, and ultimately develop life skills.
+The experience at camp gives each camper time to grow, experience new people in their lives, and ultimately develop life skills.
 In addition to helping the campers, the camping experience also benefits the families of campers, providing a much-needed respite.
 Scholarships are based on the financial need of the family.
-A financial statement and an application for financial assistance must be completed and returned to DSRC prior to attending the non-DSRC camps.
-Please contact our office and ask to speak with Donna to answer any questions or have an application mailed to you.
+A Campership Scholarship Application which asked for financial information must be completed and returned to DSRC for consideration prior to attending the non-DSRC camps.
+Please contact our office with any questions or to have an application mailed/emailed to you.
 You may mail the application to our agency, email it to email@example.com, or send it by fax to 989-895-3917.
-DSRC will from $100-$300 toward the camp cost for one session per year.
+DSRC will award from $100-$300 toward the camp cost for one session per year.
 The family is responsible for the rest of the camp fee.
-Scholarships are provided on a first-come, first-served basis.
-Here is the letter explaining the campership program and the camp financial aid application for 2022.
-Updated information for 2023 will be added as soon as it becomes available.
+Scholarships are provided on a first-come, first-served basis and are based on available funding.
+Here is the letter explaining the campership program and the Campership Scholarship Application.